 I walked into Shelly's office and Daniel showed up for moral support.
 Shelly took a few X-Rays and did some diagnostics with me.
 She had me lay down, and started realigning my back.
 I heard a pop in my back and it was like a miracle, a weight on my back had.
 I felt it all through my body.
 I literally had goose bumps.
 When she was done I sat up with a grin on my face.
 I could feel something was different...Better.
 I had a long list of questions for Shelly which she answered with a grace and patience like no other.
 She Actually took some time to listen to all my concerns unlike Dr. Joe Schmo who just wanted to get the best bang for his buck.

 She saw my hope and enthusiasm, to which she told me that she would have me walking like before in a few weeks.
-I was so happy with my first visit I cancelled my surgery.
+I was so impressed with my first visit I cancelled my surgery.

 I continued my treatment with them and I still go at least once a week.
-I don't walk with a cane anymore, and pain medicine is a thing of the past.
+I don't walk with a cane anymore, and medication is a thing of the past.
 Somebody up there heard me.